-- Pupil's name and year group

-- Pupil's mother tongue

-- Languages spoken at home

-- Use of additional languages at home (sometimes/everyday)

-- Whether the pupil reads or writes in another language

-- Assigned proficiency category

-- 11.1 Teachers of EAL pupils are required to be aware of their personal needs and implement strategies where necessary and teach appropriately.
+- Pupil's name and year group - Pupil's mother tongue - Languages spoken at home - Use of additional languages at home (sometimes/everyday) - Whether the pupil reads or writes in another language - Whether the pupil has language lessons out of school - Assigned proficiency category and grades - 11.1 Teachers of EAL pupils are required to be aware of their personal needs and implement strategies where necessary and teach appropriately.
 Staff are encouraged to regularly observe, assess, record and evaluate information about the pupils' developing use of language.
-Adaptive teaching opportunities are provided; however, the pupil will be integrated as fully as possible and on the whole their needs should be met within the classroom in support of an immersion strategy which supports social and academic development to the benefit of the child
+Differentiated learning opportunities are provided; however, the pupil will be integrated as fully as possible and on the whole their needs should be met within the classroom in support of an immersion strategy which supports social and academic development to the benefit of the child